openharmony/docs/en/application-dev/reference/apis/js-apis-usb-deprecated.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs provided by this module are no longer maintained since API version 9.
+You are advised to use [`@ohos.usbManager`](js-apis-usbManager.md) instead.

 ## Modules to Import